 Homosexuality is a criminal offence and sexual relations outside marriage are also punishable by law.
 Caution and discretion should be exercised at all times.

 There are harsh penalties (long prison sentences and heavy fines) for possession of illegal drugs, including small amounts of ‘soft’ illegal drugs.

 Natural disasters and climate

 Tunisia is in an active seismic zone and earth tremors do occur.
-You can get up-to-date information from the Humanitarian Early Warning Service and monitor local media carefully.
+You can get information from the Global Disaster and Coordination System and monitor local media carefully.
 If you’re travelling to or living in Tunisia, make sure you know what to do in the event of an earthquake and always follow the advice of local authorities.

 Tunisian summers are hot and humid on the coast, drier in the interior.
 Winters are cool and damp, particularly in coastal areas.
 Tunisia experiences frequent dust and sand storms.

 From 1 October 2014, non-resident foreigners departing Tunisia must pay an exit tax of 30 dinars per person (about €13).
 To pay the tax you should buy an exit stamp, which will be on sale in hotels, travel agencies, finance offices, tobacco shops, banks and customs offices (including at the airport and other borders).
 The stamp will then be placed in your passport alongside your entry stamp.

 Flying from Tunisia

 Some countries do not allow electronic devices, larger than smartphones, to be carried in the cabins of aircrafts flying from Tunisia.
 It is recommended that before travelling you consult with your airline to establish what restrictions are being applied.

 It’s advisable to take a number of photocopies of your passport with you when travelling to Tunisia and you should carry a photocopy of your passport at all times during your stay.